Non-adjacent form

 All are valid signed-digit representations of 7, but only the final representation, (1 0 0 −1)_{2}, is in non-adjacent form.

 The non-adjacent form is also known as "canonical signed digit" representation.

 Properties

-NAF assures a unique representation of an integer, but the main benefit of it is that the Hamming weight of the value will be minimal.
-For regular binary representations of values, half of all bits will be non-zero, on average, but with NAF this drops to only one-third of all digits.
+NAF assures a unique representation of an integer, but the main benefit of it is that the Hamming weight of the value is minimal.
+For regular binary representations of values, on average half of all bits are non-zero, but with NAF this drops to only one-third of all digits.
 This leads to efficient implementations of add/subtract networks (e.g. multiplication by a constant) in hardwired digital signal processing.